gilesncwilliams/multinational-retail-data-centralisation382/README.md

 ![Static Badge](https://img.shields.io/badge/Project%20Summary%3A-blue)

-The project goal is to produce a system for a fictional multinational retail business to store its historical sales data into a database, which will act as the single source of truth for the business and can be accessed from one centralised location.
+The project goal is to create a data pipeline for a hypothetical multinational retail business to store its historical sales data into a database, which will act as the single source of truth for the business.

 ![Static Badge](https://img.shields.io/badge/Project%20Scope%3A-blue)